 If more than one classification of fund balance is available for use when an expenditure is incurred, it is the District's practice to use the most restrictive classification first.

 Deficits

-The General Fund, Capital Projects Fund, and Fee Revenue Fund reported deficits in the fund financial statements as of December 31, 2021.
-The deficits were eliminated in 2022 with the receipt of funds advanced by the Developer and Homebuilders, and collection of District Fees.
+The Fee Revenue Fund reported a deficit in the fund financial statements as of December 31, 2022.
+The deficit was eliminated in 2023 with the receipt of collection of District Fees.

 NOTE 3 CASH AND INVESTMENTS